z80/blender_cloning_helper/README.md

 ### 9. Texture paint the object using automatic stencil image tool.

-Use aligned camera views in texture paint mode and "Align stencil" button to create a texture paint stencil textured aligned with camera views.
-Unfortunatelly, in Blender I only can reliably position the stencil texture but not always scale it precisely.
-It might be a bug in Blender itself.
+Use aligned camera views in texture paint mode and "Align stencil" button to create a texture paint stencil texture aligned with camera views. *Unfortunatelly, in Blender I only can reliably position the stencil texture but not always scale it precisely.
+It might be, Blender 3d to 2d utils use fixed focal length.* It might be a bug in Blender itself.
 For that use "Stencil scale adjustment" edit together with "Align stencil" button.
 As soon as image and stencil image outlines match, you can start texture painting.

 Switch camera views and use "Align stencil" to paint different parts of the object.